Meet the Entrepreneurs

 Maxwell Murray has crafted a business that engages his two passions: skiing and heavy equipment.
 While attending Silver Lake Regional High School, in Kingston, Massachusetts, Max built an excavation and landscaping company which at its peak employed 10 adults and operated a fleet of heavy equipment.
 In the winters, Max worked in mountain operations and as a ski patrol member at a ski resort in New Hampshire.
 Max won a prestigious McKelvey Scholarship awarded to promising student entrepreneurs and came to Champlain.

-In BYOBiz since freshman year, Max dabbled in various web business concepts before returning to his true passions.
+In BYOBiz since his first year, Max dabbled in various web business concepts before returning to his true passions.
 Max's latest venture is Mountain Ventures, LLC, which provides consulting services to improve the efficiency of snow making and grooming operations and training services to small and medium sized ski areas.
 In addition, Max hopes that Mountain Ventures will provide the platform for his long held dream, to establish a snowcat based ski resort.
 This August, Max and his team traveled to British Columbia to evaluate a potential ski area for redevelopment to his vision.
 Max is currently undertaking discussions with the government of British Columbia to gauge their receptivity to his new vision for the resort and to negotiate peripheral infrastructure investment by the BC government.